What are Chronic Illnesses?

 Telemedicine is not replacing medicine.
 It is merely another level of care.

-Future of Chronic Healthcare Management with Digital Health
+Future of Chronic Healthcare Management with Online Doctor Consults

 It seems that under the cover of this global health crisis, there is a renewed interest in digital health.
 Policymakers and medical insurers are greatly motivated to invest in preventive health initiatives – to preserve the quality of life of their constituents and of course to decrease the abnormally large costs associated with chronic health management.